 Under the EPA Worker Protection Rule (40 CFR Part 763, Subpart G), the OSHA standards are extended to both state and local employees that work with asbestos material and those who are not covered by a state OSHA plan or the OSHA Asbestos Standards.
 Under this rule, all medical examinations, protective equipment, air monitoring, record keeping, and work practices must be compliant with the OSHA requirements.
 Additionally, there are similar standards imposed by several State and local agencies that need to be observed.
 These regulations help ensure the proper removal and disposal of materials containing asbestos and are critical to the health and safety of nearby individuals.

-Although the EPA cannot fully extinguish the risk for asbestos-exposure, they have managed to protect the public by using a practical approach in handling asbestos.
+Although the EPA cannot fully extinguish the risk for asbestos-exposure, they have managed to protect the public by using a practical approach in handling asbestos abatement training.
 All workers that are expected to interact with asbestos contaminated environments are required to be properly trained and protected.